apache/calcite/site/_docs/reference.md

 | CONVERT(value USING transcodingName)    | Alter *value* from one base character set to *transcodingName*
 | TRANSLATE(value USING transcodingName)  | Alter *value* from one base character set to *transcodingName*

+Converting a string to a **BINARY** or **VARBINARY** type produces the list of bytes of the string's encoding in the strings' charset.
+A runtime error is produced if the string's characters cannot be represented using its charset.

 Supported data types syntax:

 {% highlight sql %}